cnabio/duffle/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/deislabs/duffle.svg?columns=In%20Progress,Needs%20Review,Done)](https://waffle.io/deislabs/duffle)

+Duffle is the reference implementation of the [CNAB specification][cnab].
+It provides a comprehensive mapping of _all_ features of the specification, serving both as a tool to install and manage bundles, and author bundles at a low level.

+The community has created implementations of the CNAB spec with [opinionated takes on authoring bundles][cnab-tools].
+Some even use Duffle's [libraries][cnab-sdk] to handle the CNAB implementation.
+If you want to make your own CNAB tooling, that is a great place to start!

-Duffle is a command line tool that allows you to install and manage CNAB bundles.
-To learn more about about CNAB and duffle, check out the [docs](docs/README.md).
+Learn more about about CNAB and Duffle, check out our [docs](docs/README.md).

 ## Getting Started